Ground source heat pumps

 Do ground source heat pumps make noise?

-What are the disadvantages of ground source heat pumps?
+What are the disadvantages of ground-source heat pumps?

-HOW DEEP IS THE GROUND WORK FOR A GROUND SOURCE HEAT PUMP
+HOW DEEP IS THE GROUNDWORK FOR A GROUND SOURCE HEAT PUMP

 WHY ARE GSHP SYSTEMS KNOWN AS 'INVISIBLE HEATING SYSTEMS'